johnwalkington/datamininghw2final/datamininghw2_final.md

 The inclusion of interaction variables in the lm\_large model were important in reducing the RMSE.
-The interaction between “Land Value” and “Lot Size” could be an important variable, as the size of the lot increases so will the value if the land.
+The interaction between “Land Value” and “Lot Size” could be an important variable, as the size of the lot increases so will the value of the land.
 As well we included an interaction for “Heating” and “Central Air” as they most likely are included packaged in most houses.